-Two jail guards arrested over Jeffrey Epstein death: NY Times
+Two jail guards expected to be charged over Jeffrey Epstein death: NY Times

-NEW YORK (Reuters) - Two correctional officers responsible for guarding financier Jeffrey Epstein on the night he killed himself in a New York jail cell were taken into custody on federal charges relating to their alleged failure to check on him, according to a report in The New York Times on Tuesday, citing a person with knowledge of the matter.
+NEW YORK (Reuters) - Two federal workers who were on duty on the night financier Jeffrey Epstein killed himself in a New York jail cell are expected to be charged on Tuesday in connection with their alleged failure to check on him, The New York Times said, citing people with knowledge of the matter.

-The officers were expected to be charged later on Tuesday morning, the newspaper said.
+The two Federal Bureau of Prisons employees are expected to appear in the federal court in Manhattan, the newspaper said.

+A spokesman for U.S. Attorney Geoffrey Berman in Manhattan had no immediate comment.

 Epstein, 66, a well-connected money manager, was found unresponsive in his cell in August at the Metropolitan Correctional Center (MCC).